MicrosoftDocs/dynamics-365-fraud-protection/content/scorecard.md

 In the evaluate experience, your scorecard lets you evaluate the capabilities of Microsoft Dynamics 365 Fraud Protection.
 In the protect experience, your scorecard reflects the real-time performance of Fraud Protection as your system of record.
 After evaluating the data presented in the scorecard, you can use the knowledge that you gain to make well-informed risk management decisions for your business.

 Your top-four key performance indicators (KPIs) are summarized across the top of the page to provide a snapshot of your performance.
 You can fully investigate these metrics in the charts.

+If your Fraud Protection instance has multiple environments, you can access the report in a specific environment by using the environment switcher.
+If the environment has child environments, the data in report includes transactions and assessments for all its child environments.

 ## Customize your view